 According to Urban Bush Babes, it has natural humectant properties adding and locking in moisture.
 It acts as a natural SPF.
 It’s also great for deep conditioning, strengthening hair, and adding shine.
 The vitamins, amino acids, and high fat content promote healthy cell growth and are great for maintaining and restoring scalp health (dry, itchy scalp).
 Avocado oil can be added to shampoo, used as a deep treatment, or used as a sealant.

 Avocado oil is usually found in heath food stores more frequently than your local grocery store unlike Olive Oil and Coconut Oil.
-Its a little pricey in comparison to the others.
-4 oz of Avocado Oil is about $6.99 (Wholefoods) or $7.68 (Amazon) or buy 16 oz at Drugstore.com for $15.99 (a bottle this size will last you 6 months or more).
+It’s a little pricey in comparison to the others.
+4 oz of Avocado Oil is about $6.99 (Wholefoods) or $7.68 (Amazon) or buy 16 oz for $12.00 (a bottle this size will last you 6 months or more).
 The price is the reason I use it more sparingly than the other two.
-I may add a small amount (maybe an ounce or two) to my olive-coconut oil mix for a extra boost of vitamins.
+I may add a small amount (maybe an ounce or two) to my olive-coconut oil mix for an extra boost of vitamins.